The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: 1d Euclidean tori equivariant cohomology

 \subsection{Equivariant Euler classes of real vector bundles}

 Since equivariant vector bundles come naturally with a notion of equivariant characteristic classes, real oriented equivariant vector bundles come with a natural notion of equivariant Euler class.
-And again, if the equivariant vector bundle has a trivial base space, the combinatorics behind the computation of an equivariant Euler class is purely representation theoretic.
+And again, if the equivariant vector bundle has a {base space with trivial $\R/\Lambda$-action}, the combinatorics behind the computation of an equivariant Euler class is purely representation theoretic.

 Real irreducible representations of $\R/\Lambda$ are indexed by the quotient set $\Lambda^\vee/\pm$.
 The unique fixed point $\mathbf{0}$ corresponds to the trivial representation, which is the unique 1-dimensional real representation of $\R/\Lambda$; the equivalence class $[\chi]$ of the complex character $\chi$ corresponds to the irreducible real 2-dimensional representation $\chi_\R$.
 As $\chi^{-1}\cong \overline{\chi}$, we see that $(\chi^{-1})_\R$ and $\chi_\R$ are isomorphic as real representations.
 In terms of the distinguished isomorphism of $\Lambda^\vee\cong \Lambda$ induced by the inner product, the involution on $\Lambda^\vee$ reads $\lambda\leftrightarrow -\lambda$ and the above isomorphism of complex characters is $\rho_{-\lambda}\cong \overline{\rho_\lambda}$.
 In particular, we see that every nontrivial irreducible real representation of $\R/\Lambda$ factors through a complex character via the standard inclusion $U(1)\cong SO(2)\hookrightarrow O(2)$: